 Providing Essential Resources

 In addition to supporting veterans in need, the Friese Foundation advocates for causes such as childhood poverty and animal rights.
-Recently, the Friese Foundation demonstrated its support for worthy causes by making a generous donation of $200,000 to The Salvation Army – California South Division to assist with its COVID-19 Crisis Response Effort.
+Recently, the Friese Foundation demonstrated its support for worthy causes by making a generous donation to The Salvation Army – California South Division to assist with its COVID-19 Crisis Response Effort.
 The donation from the Friese Foundation will enable the California South Division to provide food and essential resources to people in need and seniors amid the pandemic.

 Since 1993, Mr. Friese has supported The Salvation Army – California South Division, and the Friese Foundation is eager to continue to continue to assist the organization.
 Donald Friese has always emphasized the importance of charitable efforts and hard work, and the Friese Foundation’s support for The Salvation Army – California South Division enables people from diverse backgrounds to secure the resources that they need.
 Through the Friese Foundation, Donald Friese aims to help others.
 He is constantly seeking to expand the nonprofit’s impact through donations to organizations that seek to improve the community.